GSA/digitalgov.gov/content/news/2020/04/2020-04-22-strengthen-your-organizations-vision-through-collaboration.md

 Check out the following “wisdom gems” we put together from our experience working across federal agencies.
 We encourage you to try them!

-## Wisdom Gem 1: Vision & Mission: There’s a Difference
+## Wisdom Gem 1: Vision & Mission&mdash;There’s a Difference

 Government agencies are mission-based.
 Yet goals, objectives, missions, and visions often get confused.
 Clarify the difference.